 Please submit your records today if you haven't already done so.
 Students can upload their information at medproctor.com — as they have done with other vaccination records (MMR, smallpox, polio, etc.) — or visit one of our on-campus ambassadors with their vaccination card and picture ID.
 A list of vaccination verification stations is available at cwu.edu/vaccination-verification.
 The deadline to submit your vaccination status is October 17, 2022.

 COVID-19 vaccinations required

 The safety and well-being of our employees and students are a primary concern of Central Washington University, and we are committed and obligated to provide safe and healthy university environments for employees, students, contractors, and visitors.
-CWU has chosen to make vaccinations a priority this fall because we believe a fully vaccinated community is the best way to protect our individual and collective health and safety.
+CWU has chosen to make vaccinations a priority because we believe a fully vaccinated community is the best way to protect our individual and collective health and safety.

 Vaccination Requirement FAQs